guillemalomar/TournamentsVisualizer/README.md

 ### Explanation

-This project is about obtaining values assigned to locations from a local csv file or a MySQL database, and plotting them on a world map.
+This project is about obtaining MTG tournaments data from a local csv file or a MySQL database, and plotting them on a world map.
 It connects to an external geolocation service to obtain the coordinates from the names of the locations.

-The application idea is to obtain data from a MySQL database being feed from another source (this can be a crawler obtaining information about many products that can be found on the internet such as flights, items from ebay or amazon, tweets, facebook posts...
-It has infinite possibilities).

-It can also be used to generate a map without connecting to a database, but in this case you will have to already provide a CSV containing the coordinates and values to be shown.

 ### Application Architecture